-- Although Michelle was acquainted with Bruce Becker, owner of Becker Gaming, 115. the two had not spoken for some time. - 116.
-On January 6, 2009, Becker called Michelle and urged her to retain Defendants Chesnoff and Schonfeld to represent her in a personal injury action. - 117.
-Upon information and belief, Bruce Becker and the Becker family were close, long-term friends of Blackhurst, and both Blackhurst and Becker were friends of Chesnoff. - 118.
+- Although Michelle was acquainted with Bruce Becker, owner of Becker Gaming, the two had not spoken since well before she was attacked by Jones. - 119.
+On January 6, 2009, Becker called Michelle and urged her to retain Defendants Chesnoff and Schonfeld to represent her in a personal injury action. - 120.
+Upon information and belief, Bruce Becker and the Becker family were close, long-term friends of Blackhurst, and both Blackhurst and Becker were friends of Chesnoff. - 121.
 Unaware of Chesnoff and Becker's connection to the Jones family, Michelle took Becker's advice and retained Chesnoff & Schonfeld.